Hawaii National Guard History

 The Cold War lasted till 1991 with the fall of the Soviet Union.

-11 SEP 1992 When Hurricane Iniki struck, Hawaii experienced the worst storm ever to strike the islands.
-All islands were touched by the storm, but Kauai felt the full impact as the eye swung directly over the island.
-The adjutant general led a joint county, state and federal relief and recovery effort in which more than 5,000 Guard soldiers and airmen participating.
-Operation Iniki was the greatest peacetime mobilization and deployment operation ever conducted by the Hawaii National Guard.
+11 SEP 1992 Hurricane Iniki was the worst storm ever to strike the islands, with Kauai getting hit directly by the eye.
+The Adjutant General led a joint county, state, and federal relief and recovery effort in which more than 5,000 Guardsmen participating.
+Operation Iniki was the greatest peacetime mobilization and deployment operation conducted by the Hawaii National Guard.
 Battalion aid stations were established and Medics went house-to-house to treat injured residents.
 The National Guard set up and operated relief distribution centers, providing food, water, and plastic sheeting.
-“Operation Garden Sweep” a massive, two-phase clean-up of the entire island was a joint county, state, and federal effort.
-The workers collected and hauled more than 32,000 tons of garbage and debris to the landfill.
+“Operation Garden Sweep” a massive, two-phase clean-up of the entire island where more than 32,000 tons of garbage and debris was collected and hauled to the landfill.

 (Picture from the 1993 Annual Report)

-03 DEC 1994 – 11 JAN 1995 Hawaii became the first state to deploy Air National Guard F-15 fighter aircraft to patrol the northern no-fly zone of Iraq imposed by the United Nations at the end of the Gulf War.
-Read about it on page 3 of the 1995 January-February Pupukahi and on the cover of the 1996 January-March Pupukahi
+03 DEC 1994 – 11 JAN 1995, MAR 1996 Hawaii Air National Guard F-15 fighter aircraft was first to patrol the northern no-fly zone of Iraq imposed by the United Nations at the end of the Gulf War.
+Read about it on the cover of the 1996 January-March Pupukahi

 04 NOV 1996 The Hawaii Air National Guard was formed 50 years ago.
 Read the history in the Publication